mahnazzzz/DB-AnalysisOfTwitterData/README.md

 - Five sharding approaches
 1- Sharding by Customer or Tenant:

 Multi-tenant applications is that their data model develop gradually over time to provide more and more functionality.  sharding by tenant is a safe (and recommended) approach.

 2- Sharding by Geography

 Some apps that require data to interact strongly across a defined geographic boundary (eg Foursquare) are less suitable for sharding by geography.

-3- Sharding by Entity ID to Randomly Distributed Data When we send out entity ID, we want to distribute data as straight as possible to maximize parallelism in our system.
+3- Sharding by Entity ID to Randomly Distributed Data

+When we send out entity ID, we want to distribute data as straight as possible to maximize parallelism in our system.
 For a perfectly uniform distribution, you would shard at a random ID, essentially round the robin data.

 4- Sharding a Graph

 like Facebook and Instagram, apps that leverage the social graph. for exemple capture things such as the who (who subscribed to updates, who liked, etc.)

 5- Sharding by Time Partitioning

+An example where time partitioning does make sense is when you're an ad network that only reports 30 days of data.

 > The Right Approach to Sharding Depends on Your App An example where time partitioning does make sense is when you're an ad network that only reports 30 days of data.